What is driving customer journey mapping adoption and what are the key considerations for those looking to utilise it?

 With all of this taken into account, organisations can potentially resolve some of the challenges presented by the rising complexity of the modern customer journey.
 With many organisations treating each customer interaction as if it is an isolated event, customer journey mapping helps businesses to understand and cater to their customer’s entire journey and ultimately improve the overall customer experience.

-Dea Kacorri, senior user experience consultant at Realise, summarises some of the benefits of customer journey mapping:
+Dea Kacorri, a strategic design consultant at CX agency Lavender, summarises some of the benefits of customer journey mapping:

 - Delivers a seamless streamlined experience that allows you to see the bigger picture during small company wide projects.